Henry To'oTo'o: Tennessee

 To'oTo'o became a starting linebacker at Tennessee early in his true freshman season and was named to the Southeastern Conference (SEC) All-Freshman team after finishing second on the team with 72 tackles.
 He led the Volunteers with 76 tackles, 10 of which were for a loss, in his sophomore season.
 In his first game of the 2020 season, he had a pick-six against South Carolina.
 After the season, To'oTo'o announced that he would be entering the transfer portal.

 Alabama

 To'oTo'o transferred to the University of Alabama in 2021.
 He repeated as a second team All-SEC selection after leading the Crimson Tide with 113 tackles and had 8.5 for loss and four sacks in his first season with the team.
 To'oTo'o was named first team All-SEC as a senior after making 94 tackles with eight tackles for loss and 2.5 sacks.

 In his second season with Alabama, To'oTo'o had 94 total tackles and 2.5 sacks.

 Professional career

 To'oTo'o was selected by the Houston Texans in the fifth round, 167th overall, of the 2023 NFL draft.
 As a rookie, To'oTo'o appeared in 14 games and started six.
 He recorded 61 total tackles (35 solo), two passes defended, and one forced fumble.

+On August 6, 2026, To'oTo'o signed a two-year, $16 million contract extension with the Texans.